yandextaxitech/binaryprefs/README.md

 ```

 Please, use only one instance of preferences by name, it saves you from
 non-reasoned allocations.
-You can store one instance in application class
+You can store one instance of preferences
-or event better use one instance from IoC like Dagger or some another
+in application class or event better use one instance from IoC like
-DI framework.
+Dagger or some another DI framework.

 All parameters are optional and chain-buildable.